Do you have a favourite quote?

 Bruce McLeod, Mentor Coach, PCC

-Annalise Schamuhn began her formal leadership training when she joined the Canadian Forces out of high school.
+Annalise Tower began her formal leadership training when she joined the Canadian Forces out of high school.
 Her philosophy is that good leadership promotes a culture in which members are empowered to achieve higher levels of personal growth.
-The most transformational growth moves beyond simply learning new skills and procedures; strong leaders challenge team members to see and engage with the world in a completely different way.
+Great leaders set an example of personal growth, especially in the area of emotional intelligence.
+This enables them to create the conditions in which people can thrive, through a balance of challenging people to be their best and creating a supportive environment conducive to learning and growth.

 Of course, it took a while to develop this approach to leadership and the courage to carry it out.
 Annalise’s first opportunity to lead soldiers was as a platoon commander when she was 23.
 She did fine, but not great.
 The training at the time had prescribed a style where the leader has all the answers and never shows a human side.
 This “great man” approach was in direct conflict with her true self.
 Over the years, she found her own authentic style and came to find the practice of leadership very rewarding.

 After retiring from the military, Annalise worked with a humanitarian organization, managing overseas projects on the ground in India, East Africa, and Southeast Asia.
-She still travels on behalf of the organization including trips to Ukraine and Southeast Asia in 2022; she also works as a leadership coach and consultant to help other charities expand their impact.
+She traveled to Ukraine in March 2022 to assist her colleagues with support to displaced people and provision of supplies to civilians trapped by combat operations.
+She returned to university to study Psychology and also earned a graduate certificate in executive coaching.
+Annalise still travels on behalf of the organization and contributes as an executive coach and leadership consultant.

 Apart from one-on-one individual coaching, she also offers leadership development and consulting in organizational change.
 She sees the transformational impact it can make in dozens and hundreds of lives at a time when leaders are empowered and equipped to enables others to grow and enrich their lives.
 Annalise is honoured to create and hold the safe space for you to engage in conversations that will revolutionize your organization as well as your personal life.
 It is frequently shocking how much positive change can come out of several hours spent in the right environment – and she will help you create that.